vanderkorn/vulgar/README.md

 - How do I start the app when I get `EACCES` and `EADDRINUSE` errors?

-  - The `EADDRINUSE` error means the port `8080` is currently being used and `EACCES` is lack of permission for webpack to build files to `./dist/`
+  - The `EADDRINUSE` error means one of the port configurations is currently being used and `EACCES` is lack of permission for webpack to build files to `./dist/`

 - How to use `sass` for css?